Open an IRA Today!

 Financial aid applicants fall into one of three categories.

-You may wish to refer to the worksheet used by financial-aid officials at the DOE's Federal Student Aid office to calculate your EFC for the 2013-2014 financial aid year.
+- Independent student with dependent(s) other than a spouse.
+The expected contribution is based on the married couple's combined assets and income.
+You may wish to refer to the worksheet used by financial-aid officials at the DOE's Federal Student Aid office to calculate your EFC for the 2020-21 financial aid year.